-Bozeman and Belgrade may only be 11 miles apart, but they have plenty of differences.
-The difference in home prices between Bozeman and Belgrade is one of the biggest ones.
-At the beginning of 2022, the median sale price of a single-family home in Bozeman was 36% higher than Belgrade*.
+Bozeman, Montana and Belgrade.
+Montana may only be 11 miles apart, but they have plenty of differences.
+Home prices between the two cities is one of the biggest ones with Bozeman at $660,000 for median sales price and Belgrade at $545,000.
 Bozeman’s rapid growth is changing the town quickly and as a result, Belgrade is seeing big changes as well.

 It’s a culmination of the small things that make up the goodness of Bozeman's community.
-It's running into friends at a downtown event or the weekly farmer’s market, seeing the Bridger Mountains on your commute home, and getting excited for the next ski day, a friendly wave as you pass by someone on a dirt road.
+It's running into friends at a downtown event or the weekly farmer’s market, seeing the Bridger Mountains on your commute home, and a friendly wave as you pass by someone on a dirt road.
 Bozeman is deeply rooted in the outdoors, the community, and its people.

 There is no lack of things to do in Bozeman.
 Obviously, we have the outdoor enthusiasts covered with the mountains and rivers just a hop, skip, and a jump away.
 Beyond that, the possibilities are endless with tons of local restaurants for the foodies, live music, theater, the Museum of the Rockies, community events all year long, and more breweries than we can count.
 There is always something going on in Bozeman.

 Bozeman is a remarkable place to call home, however, as many of us know it’s no longer a secret.
-People are moving here fast and it’s tough to keep up with all the change in Bozeman these days.
-There are new developments happening all over town and with all of this we certainly have been experiencing some growing pains.
+People are moving here fast and it’s tough to keep up with all the changes in Bozeman these days.
+Not to mention, it has gotten expensive.
+There are new developments happening throughout town and with all of this, we certainly have been experiencing some growing pains.
 There are many people who are missing the small-town feel Bozeman once had.
 This leads us to Belgrade…

 Belgrade is also a growing community that still has a small-town feel.
 It’s often called a bedroom community to Bozeman, with many residents living in Belgrade and commuting to work in Bozeman.
 But Belgrade's identity has been changing over the last several years with more people choosing to live in Belgrade not just as a more affordable option, but because they are looking for something that Bozeman is lacking.

 Bozeman’s growth is bringing in a number of people from out of state which can influence the shape of a community.
-With fewer people, Belgrade has kept a real sense of a strong community.
+With fewer people, Belgrade has kept a real sense of community.
 You can walk through town or into almost any store and see a familiar face.
-Belgrade has a strong agricultural history, breathtaking views, and hospitable neighborly residents.
+Belgrade has a strong agricultural history, breathtaking views, and neighborly residents.
 It's a quieter town with a lot of pride.
-The people of Belgrade are using its growth as a way for the city to re-define itself and invest in the community while still holding on to its small-town roots.
+The people of Belgrade are looking at their growth as a way for the city to re-define itself and invest in the community while still holding on to its small-town roots.

 There are many new businesses opening in Belgrade as more people invest in this growing town.
-The current downtown revitalization is creating more interest including a new micro-hotel that recently opened, as well as new restaurants.
-Belgrade hosts a number of local events throughout the year such as the Fall Festival, Christmas Festival of the Lights and weekly farmers markets in the summer.
+The current downtown revitalization is creating more interest including a new micro-hotel, The Outpost, as well as new restaurants.
+Belgrade hosts a number of local events throughout the year such as the Fall Festival, Christmas Festival of the Lights, and weekly farmers markets in the summer.
 For outdoor enthusiasts, there are walking trails nearby and the Missouri Headwaters are just a short drive away.
 There are a number of popular fishing sites near Belgrade including the main fork of 16 Mile Creek and the East Gallatin.
 Dining has come a long way in Belgrade and residents no longer need to make the drive to Bozeman for a meal out.
-The Local, Rice, Mackenzie River and Pho Bone Broth Noodles are a few Belgrade favorites.
+The Local, Rice, Mackenzie River, and Pho Bone Broth Noodles are a few Belgrade favorites.

 While there has been a lot of development and change happening in Belgrade, it still does not have all the amenities that Bozeman offers.
 There are fewer city parks, shopping options, restaurants, and activities.
 While the mountain views are big in Belgrade, the access to them is slightly further away so if you are looking to recreate in Hyalite or the Bridgers you'll have to drive a little further.